acikgozmehmet/CalculateSatellitePosition/README.md

 Project contains the following subfolders/class in addition to the unit test (Unit_CalcSatPos.cpp)
 * **BrdcEph**

-  It contains the class which loads the broadcast ephemeris file and calculates the ECEF position of the satellite at the desired epoch.
+  It contains the class which loads the broadcast ephemeris file and calculates the ECEF coordinates of the satellite at the desired epoch.
 It also generates a summary file about the availability of the satellites for the input ephemeris file.
 The extension of the file  *.sum

 * **Constants**